Modern Slavery Act Statement

 - Be responsible for compliance and that these measures have been successfully implemented and reviewed on an annual basis.

 The Group has developed a system for supply chain verification which enables the Group to evaluate potential suppliers before they enter the supply chain, and the organisation will continue to monitor this.
-The Group has also appointed a Procurement Manager to oversee and improve the procurement practices of the organisation.
+The Group has a Procurement Manager to oversee and improve the procurement practices of the organisation.

 It is essential that all our staff have an awareness of modern slavery issues.
 We will provide, on an ongoing basis, information, and training to staff.
 We will also provide one to one support and guidance to our staff: